COMMUNITIES ARE HRDs! PI’s Global Campaign | 20th Anniversary of the UN Declaration on Human Rights Defenders

 See below the list of activities around Protection International’s global campaign on the 20th Anniversary of the UN Declaration on HRDs

-Protection International participates in the HRDs World Summit 2018, an event that will brings together a group of 150 HRDs from around the world.
-This international summit, that takes place on 29, 30 and 31 October in Paris, aims to celebrate HRDs’ work and the progress made in the last 2 decades, raise awareness about the threats HRDs are facing and create a platform to build the strategies for an effective protection and a more enabling environment for human rights around the world in the next decades. #HRDWorldSummit#WeAreAllDefenders#CommunitiesareHRDs
+Protection International participates in the HRDs World Summit 2018, an event that will bring together a group of 150 HRDs from around the world.
+This international summit, which takes place on 29, 30, and 31 October in Paris, aims to celebrate HRDs’ work and the progress made in the last 2 decades, raise awareness about the threats HRDs are facing, and create a platform to build the strategies for effective protection and a more enabling environment for human rights around the world in the next decades. #HRDWorldSummit #WeAreAllDefenders #CommunitiesareHRDs

 Award-winning British freelance photographer Luke Duggleby tells the stories of people in Thailand who sacrificed their lives for their causes, who died trying to defend human rights, as part of a TEDxTalks in Khon Kaen.
-For Those Who Died Trying is a photo exhibition by Luke Duggleby and co-organised by Protection International and the Canadian embassy of Thailand, which presents photographs of 37 murdered or abducted human rights defenders in Thailand by placing a portrait of the victim, when possible at the exact placewhere they were murdered or went missing.
+For Those Who Died Trying is a photo exhibition by Luke Duggleby and co-organized by Protection International and the Canadian embassy of Thailand, which presents photographs of 37 murdered or abducted human rights defenders in Thailand by placing a portrait of the victim, when possible at the exact placewhere they were murdered or went missing.

-Protection International supports #IDefendRights, a new project launched by the Norwegian Human Rights Fund that aims to shift the narrative about Human Rights Defenders, by collecting their audio testimonies on their experiences on the front line to defend the human rights.
+Protection International supports #IDefendRights, a new project launched by the Norwegian Human Rights Fund that aims to shift the narrative about Human Rights Defenders, by collecting their audio testimonies on their experiences on the front line to defend human rights.

 Key publications